 Chasing owls in Utah's west desert

-DWR's social media manager gets her dream day in the field
+DWR's social media coordinator gets her dream day in the field

 You know how everyone has a thing they're into?
 For example, my dad's thing: Coca-Cola.
 He has Coke ornaments, cups, sweaters, pens and even an old-fashioned Coke diner booth installed at his house.
 My coworker's thing is dolphins.
 My mom's thing is unicorns.